 So he’s opened one.

 The menu is looked after by Head Chef Reagan Ellenbroek, who has created a menu of seasonal dishes centred – of course – around cheese.
-You can kick things off with a selection of brand new snacks, like Quicke’s Cheddar curds, curried and tossed in chilli honey.
+You can kick things off with a selection of snacks like Quicke’s Cheddar curds, curried and tossed in chilli honey.
 Then, there are larger dishes like Windrush goats’ curd with lamb scrumpets and pickled walnuts, or Maida Vale served on treacle soda bread with smoked mackerel and green sauce.

 You will want to touch it with a bargepole.